 If you have been charged with a crime, it's natural to feel angry, humiliated and scared.
 It's natural to have questions.
 It's also important to get answers — quickly.

-I am attorney Matthew Maddox of The Maddox Law Firm, and I believe that everyone has the right to a passionate, aggressive defense of their rights.
+I am attorney Matthew Maddox of Maddox Law, and I believe that everyone has the right to a passionate, aggressive defense of their rights.
 I have a tremendous amount of empathy for my clients, who are often caught up in a system that they do not understand — a system that is stacked against them.

 Q: When do the police have to advise me of my rights?